a group of skulls stacked together

 Herculaneum, a dark tourism destination for natural disasters

 Through a series of events, he uncovers that the man is from the future, where a company – Thrill Seekers – offers travellers an opportunity to travel back in time to various catastrophes right before they happen.
-You can stroll on the deck of the Titanic before it hits the iceberg or enjoys a flight before everyone onboard dies in a fiery crash, all the time being able to leave just in time to avoid your death.
+You can stroll on the deck of the Titanic before it hits the iceberg or enjoy a flight before everyone onboard dies in a fiery crash, all the time being able to leave just in time to avoid your death.

 Ethics around dark tourism